Team5924/training-resources/pneuamtics.md

 ![](images/pcm.jpg)

-## types of fittings
+## fittings

-there are several types of fittings for the pneumatic system.
+there are several types of fittings for the pneumatic system

 see [this image](http://img.diytrade.com/cdimg/819313/24261315/0/1324276319/Pneumatic_fittings.jpg) this image for a comprehensive list.